guibueno/guibueno.github.io/_features/exercises.markdown

 * Show the translation of that sentence in English.
 * *Audio*: play audio of this incomplete sentence in Portuguese.
 * *Audio*: play audio of the whole sentence (with sample answer).
-* (If new vocabulary) Introduce learner to possible answers.
+* (If new vocabulary) Introduce learner to possible responses.
 * Ask learner to repeat after the audio, with his/her information.
-* Play complete audio again, and ask learners to repeat again.
+* Play complete audio again, and ask learners to repeat.
 * Repeat all steps with the following sentence.
 * Show and play the audio of the two sentences in Portuguese.
 * Ask learner to repeat those two sentences with his/her info.